I'm a Health Editor who runs marathons for fun - these are officially the 20 best gym leggings you can buy

 What I thought when testing?
 Gymshark owner Ben Francis made headlines when The Sunday Times featured him on their "Rich List" and reported the company is worth a whopping £138 million.
 Not bad for a relatively new company that launched only nine years ago.

-I loved that the Gymshark Adapt leggings are seamless, supportive, and comfortable, too - they hug you around the stomach area and are soft to the touch while also sweat-wicking.
+I loved that the Gymshark Crossover leggings are seamless, supportive, and comfortable, too - they hug you around the stomach area and are soft to the touch while also sweat-wicking.
 On me, they fit well and were squat-proof, plus didn't pile or bobble.
-Plus, I like that the design doesn't have a seam down the crotch, meaning any camel toe issues are swerved.
+Plus, I like the design detail on the stomach, making them a stylish option for yoga or Pilates.

 I tested the dark grey, which didn't show sweat patches too badly, but I have found lighter options in the past slight sweat patch prone.
 I like the concept of their new butterfly detail - a ruched detail on the bum which promises a more flattering fit - and while it wouldn't stop me from buying them, it would benefit from being slightly longer.